Mat1337/garage-system/README.md

 detecting licence plates on the provided image.
 For extracting the text from the image [EasyOCR](https://github.com/JaidedAI/EasyOCR) is used.
 Which is then sent to the backend of the http server and checked against the database if the provided car aka its licence plate has access to the garage system

+### disclaimer

+this project was made whilst attending [FERIT](https://www.ferit.unios.hr/) and is not ment to be used in any sort of production environment

 # api

 The basic way to check an if the car has access to the garage is to start the http server aka run the ```system/server.py``` and upload